 Best Motability cars 2021 - top choices in each sector for Motability customers

-The Motability scheme is designed to get the disabled moving, and we've picked the best cars in five categories by way of a guide
+The Motability scheme is designed to get less able people moving, and we've picked the best cars in six categories by way of a guide

-The Motability scheme is designed to help the disabled get more mobile, and we've picked the best cars on Motability in five categories to help with your purchase decision.
+The Motability scheme is designed to help disabled people get more mobile, and we've picked the best cars on Motability in six categories to help with your purchase decision.

 Choosing a car can be a real struggle, whatever your circumstances.
 Cost is a huge factor, while any physical limitations or mobility issues you have add an extra dimension to the problem of finding a suitable model.
 On balance though, the freedom that a car can bring can make a life-changing difference, and that’s where Motability comes in.

-This scheme enables disabled people, their families and carers to lease a new vehicle at a discounted rate, and if special controls or access modifications are needed, these are available, too.
+This scheme enables disabled people, their families or carers to lease a new vehicle at a discounted rate, and if special controls or access modifications are needed, these are available, too.
 On this page we’ve picked the best cars currently available on Motability based on our expert car reviews and the kind of deals Motability is offering on each model just now.